Emmanuel Sanders Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Matchup vs. New Orleans

-- Sanders is averaging 105.5 receiving yards per game in two career matchups against the Saints, 61.0 more than his receiving yards prop bet over/under for Thursday's game (44.5).
+- Sanders' 105.5 receiving yards per game in his two career matchups against the Saints are 61.0 more than his over/under for Thursday's game.

-- In two matchups, Sanders has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Saints.
+- In two matchups, Sanders has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Saints.

 - Note: Sanders' stats vs. Saints date back to 2016.